-Excellence isn't about eliminating pressure—it's about performing effectively alongside it
+Excellence is not about eliminating pressure, it is about performing effectively alongside it

-Whether you're an athlete chasing excellence, a leader navigating complex challenges, or someone seeking to unlock your potential in high-pressure environments, you understand that peak performance isn't just about talent or hard work.
-You know there's something more—a mental component that separates good from great, that recognises pressure as opportunity, and that helps you stay true to your values even when the stakes are highest.
+Whether you are an athlete chasing excellence, a leader navigating complex challenges, or someone seeking to unlock your potential in high-pressure environments, you understand that peak performance is not just about talent or hard work.
+You know there is something more, a mental component that separates good from great, that recognises pressure as opportunity, and that helps you stay true to your values even when the stakes are highest.

-The journey toward excellence can feel isolating, overwhelming, and fraught with setbacks.
-I get it, because I've lived it.
+The life of high-performance can feel isolating, overwhelming, and fraught with setbacks.
+I get it, because I have lived it.

 My Story: From Player to Practitioner

-My passion for sport and performance psychology didn't begin in a lecture hall—it began on rugby pitches across South Africa and France during my 12-year professional career.
-Representing teams including the University of Cape Town, Western Province Rugby, Eastern Province, Griquas, and ultimately Zimbabwe at international level, I experienced firsthand the mental demands that elite performance places on us.
+My passion for sport and performance psychology began during my 12-year professional rugby career.
+Representing teams in South Africa, including the University of Cape Town, Western Province Rugby, Eastern Province, Griquas, and ultimately Zimbabwe at international level, I experienced firsthand the mental demands that elite performance places on us.

 When a serious injury forced me to rebuild my career in France, I discovered something profound about resilience, adaptation, and finding meaning in adversity.
 When a repeat injury eventually ended my playing days, I faced a choice: let this setback define me or use it as a catalyst for something meaningful.

 That moment of choice began my transition from athlete to sport psychologist, whereby I obtained my MSc and then PhD in Performance Psychology.
-This blend of personal experience and academic knowledge is why I'm uniquely positioned to understand not just the theory of performance psychology, but its lived reality.
+This blend of personal experience, academic knowledge, and professional training is why I am uniquely positioned to understand not just the theory of performance psychology, but its lived reality.

 My Approach: Acceptance and Commitment in Action